strukturart/qlauncher/README.md

 ```
 5. if you want the weather forecast feature get your own api key from [openweathermap.org](openweathermap.org) and put the api-key in "owm_api_key"

+## How to use

++ Navigation up/right/down/left
++ Start apps or toggle options enter
++ on the app page press 0 to show all apps

+## To do

+Calendar Page: List next coming events